FoxIDs Control

 If the scope you need is not defined on the Control API

-you can add the scope.
+foxids_control_apiyou can add the scope.

-specifies an environment by the technical name. e.g., a Test
+The :track[xxxx] specifies an environment by the technical name. e.g., a Test environment with the technical name hsgm7je5 is :track[hsgm7je5]

-environment with the technical name -
+and a Production environment with the technical name - is :track[-].

-Scope / role | Access |
+| Scope / role | Access |

-Access to everything in the tenant, not master tenant data. | |
+| Access to everything in the tenant, not master tenant data. | |

 foxids:tenant |